 I feel like that’s the theme of this bag: smaller on the outside, bigger on the inside.
 Just like the TARDIS.

 The front section has a nice few pen slots and compartments perfects for keys and travel cards, with lots of room underneath for snacks.
 There’s also a zipper compartment that fits an iPad Mini quite snug.
 There’s a lot of options to suit your general style, so experimentation is the best way to handle this bag.

-For someone who is roughly over 4″, this bag is just right at my waistline, so it isn’t dragging around and smacking my butt rhythmically whenever I walk.
+It fits nicely for me so it isn’t dragging around and smacking my butt rhythmically whenever I walk.

 Another downside would be that the bag does deflate if you don’t fill up the bottom part enough.
 The backpack is made so it expands adequately to whatever you put within, but putting a little can give your bag a rather “meh” look.
 That’s literally the only way I can explain it; basically it just ruins the aesthetics.